Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Collaborations.md

 Cyanobacteria Symposium which we were invited to by iGEM Stonybrook.
 It was a great opportunity to hear how to improve our wiki , what to include and was a space to share and gain knowledge from a range of iGEM team members.

+{{< centeredImage
+        src="/assets/content/collaborations/wikiWorkshopTalk.png"
+        alt="A photo of some of the team in the wiki workship seminar" caption="A photo of some of the team in the wiki workship seminar" >}}

 {{< div_end >}}

 {{< timeline_title >}}